Stay03/codescribe/README.md

 python codescribe/run.py
 ```

+This will automatically create a codebase_snapshot.md file in your project directory containing all your codebase's documentation.

-Then use it in your code:
+You can also use it programmatically in your code:

 ```python
 extractor = CodebaseExtractor(